sanjar-notes/react/home/4_resource_itineraries/2_React_the_complete_guide/23_Intro_to_Next_js/6_Prerendering_and_related_constructs/339_SSG_for_dynamic_routes_getStaticPaths.md

 1. Technically, issue with `getStaticProps` is that it runs only once, for a route.
 2. We may not have "all" possible movie names.
 But we also don't want to do SSR (assume we don't have a very capable server).

+So, SSG for dynamic routes.
+Also, we may not have a complete list of possible routes during build time.

 ## How
 The solution is to run `getStaticProps` for all the dynamic routes that we want, for the given page.